Azure/peerd/README.md

 This is useful in the following scenarios:

 1. **Increased Throughput**: For downloading large images or deploying large clusters, the container/artifact registry can become a bottleneck.
-PeerD can be used to download images from other nodes in the cluster that have already downloaded it, increasing throughput.
+Peerd can be used to download images from other nodes in the cluster that have already downloaded it, increasing throughput.

-2. **Improved Fault Tolerance**: If the upstream registry is unavailable, PeerD can still serve images from other nodes in the cluster.
+2. **Improved Fault Tolerance**: If the upstream registry is unavailable, Peerd can still serve images from other nodes in the cluster.

-3. **Firewall configuration**: PeerD can be used to download images from other nodes in the cluster.
+3. **Firewall configuration**: Peerd can be used to download images from other nodes in the cluster.
 This can be useful in scenarios where outbound internet access is restricted on some nodes.

 ## Features

-* **Peer to Peer Streaming**: PeerD allows a node to act as a mirror for files obtained from any HTTP upstream source (such as an [Azure Blob] using a [SAS URL]), and can discover and serve a specified byte range of the file to/from other nodes in the cluster.
-PeerD will first attempt to discover and serve this range from its peers.
+* **Peer to Peer Streaming**: Peerd allows a node to act as a mirror for files obtained from any HTTP upstream source (such as an [Azure Blob] using a [SAS URL]), and can discover and serve a specified byte range of the file to/from other nodes in the cluster.
+Peerd will first attempt to discover and serve this range from its peers.
 If not found, it will  fallback to download the range from the upstream URL.
-PeerD caches downloaded ranges as well as optionally, can prefetch the entire file.
+Peerd caches downloaded ranges as well as optionally, can prefetch the entire file.

   With this facility, `peerd` can be used as the [p2p proxy] for [Overlaybd].